 With that, Pat turned back towards the door and exited the room.

 The monitor began to beep wildly.
 Steven saw this and gave that particular monitor attention.
 He pressed a few buttons in sequence.
-The sequence manuevered a syringe into position over Mike's chest.
+The sequence maneuvered a syringe into position over Mike's chest.
 The syringe was then shoved downward, directly into Mike's heart, and injected.

-With in a few seconds, Mike's eyes were opened and he was breathing on his own once again.
+Mike's eyes were opened within a few seconds, and he was breathing on his own once again.

 No comments: